Coronation Street: Television

 Granada launched one spin-off in 1965, Pardon the Expression, following the story of clothing store manager Leonard Swindley (Arthur Lowe) after he left Weatherfield.
 Swindley's management experience was tested when he was appointed assistant manager at a fictional department store, Dobson and Hawks.
 Granada produced two series of the spin-off, which ended in 1966.

 In 1967, Arthur Lowe returned as Leonard Swindley in Turn Out the Lights, a short-lived sequel to Pardon the Expression.
 It ran for just one series of six episodes before it was cancelled.

 In 1972, Neville Buswell and Graham Haberfield starred as Ray Langton and Jerry Booth in a pilot for a potential spin-off series called Rest Assured.
 Written and produced by H.V.
-Kershaw the pilot had an episode title of Lift Off, and featured Fred Feast (later cast as Fred Gee in Coronation Street) as the lift engineer.
+Kershaw, the pilot had an episode title of Lift Off, and featured Fred Feast (later cast as Fred Gee in Coronation Street) as a lift engineer.
 No series was commissioned.

 From 1985 to 1988, Granada TV produced a sitcom called The Brothers McGregor featuring a pair of half-brothers (one black, one white) who had appeared in a single episode of Coronation Street as old friends of Eddie Yeats and guests at his wedding.
 The original actors were unavailable so the characters were recast with Paul Barber and Philip Whitchurch.
 The show ran for 26 episodes over four series.

 In 1985, a sister series, Albion Market, was launched.
 It ran for one year, with 100 episodes produced.

 Crossovers

 In 2010, several actors from the show appeared on The Jeremy Kyle Show as their soap characters: David Platt (Jack P. Shepherd), Nick Tilsley (Ben Price), Tina McIntyre (Michelle Keegan) and Graeme Proctor (Craig Gazey).
 In the fictional, semi-improvised scenario, David accused Nick (his brother) and Tina (his ex-girlfriend) of sleeping together.

 Coronation Street and rival soap opera EastEnders had a crossover for Children in Need in November 2010 called "East Street".
 EastEnders stars that visited Weatherfield include Laurie Brett as Jane Beale, Charlie G. Hawkins as Darren Miller, Kylie Babbington as Jodie Gold, Nina Wadia as Zainab Masood and John Partridge as Christian Clarke.

-On 21 December 2012, Coronation Street produced a Text Santa special entitled A Christmas Corrie which featured Norris Cole in the style of Scrooge, being visited by the ghosts of dead characters.
+On 21 December 2012, Coronation Street produced a Text Santa special entitled A Christmas Corrie, which featured Norris Cole in the style of Scrooge, being visited by the ghosts of dead characters.
 The ghosts were Mike Baldwin, Maxine Peacock, Derek Wilton and Vera Duckworth.
 Other special guests include Torvill and Dean, Lorraine Kelly and Sheila Reid.
 The episode concluded with Norris learning the error of his ways and dancing on the cobbles.
 The original plan for this feature was to have included Jack Duckworth, along with Vera, but actor Bill Tarmey died before filming commenced.
 In the end a recording of his voice was played.

+A crossover with ITV's other soap Emmerdale, known as Corriedale, was announced in late 2025 and broadcast on ITV1 and ITVX at 8 p.m. on 5 January 2026.